x

 I have a player object.
 I also have an enemy objects that I am spawning through a prefab.
 I want the enemy objects to be able to access information about the player's script such as how much health it has left. how can I accomplish this in C#?

 There are many many ways in unity for objects to access each other's components, scripts, functions and variables.
-Start reading about it at these two manual pages:
+Start reading about it at this manual page:

 Also see this answer which gives more detail about creating "dragged references":